Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums: Introduction

-These matrices naturally appear in imaging applications that require deconvolution, see \cite{hansen2002deconvolution,paduart2010identification,chen2013spectral,wang2016seismic,ongie2017fast,ying2018vandermonde,li2021stable,xu2021sparse,lawal2021toeplitz}.
+the {\it low-rank Toeplitz matrix approximation} problem is to find a rank-$r$ Toeplitz matrix $\tilde T$ that approximates $T$ (with respect to either the spectral or Frobenius norm).
+Of course, this problem is only nontrivial due to the requirement that $\tilde T$ is also Toeplitz.
+The same question can be asked for a Hankel matrix $H$ instead of Toeplitz $T$, and they are entirely equivalent problems\footnote{Indeed, if $J$ denotes the exchange matrix, then $T J$ is Hankel whenever $T$ is Toeplitz.}.

+Both Toeplitz and Hankel matrices encode translation-invariant sampling relations, and are fundamental in deconvolution, system identification, array processing, inverse scattering, spectral compressed sensing, and related imaging problems, see \cite{hansen2002deconvolution,paduart2010identification,chen2013spectral,wang2016seismic,ongie2017fast,ying2018vandermonde,li2021stable,xu2021sparse,lawal2021toeplitz}.
 One underlying principle that is exploited in these works is that Toeplitz and Hankel matrices are often approximately low-rank and have additional algebraic structure.

-Several papers \cite{cybenko1982moment,rosen1996total,chu2003structured,gillard2023hankel,musco2024sublinear} studied {\it approximation by low-rank PSD Toeplitz matrices}.
-Given an arbitrary matrix $\bfM\in \R^{n\times n}$ and a prescribed $r<n$, find a PSD Toeplitz $\bfT\in\R^{n\times n}$ of rank at most $r$ that minimizes the error $\|\bfM-\bfT\|_F$.
-In applications, it more than suffices to find a numerical method that nearly achieves the infimum.
-This is a challenging approximation problem because the Toeplitz constraint is not easy to exploit or characterize in a computationally friendly manner.
-This is an example of a {\it structured approximation problem}.

-We also study a second related structured approximation problem.
-Many data processing methods, such as classical array signal processing methods \cite{krim1996two}, principal component analysis, and graph signal processing algorithms \cite{chen2021spectral}, only depend on an empirical subspace, not the matrix itself.
-For these reasons, one may be interested in just approximating the leading eigenspace of a structured matrix.
-In principle, this subspace approximation problem may be considerably different from the aforementioned matrix approximation problem, because the latter also requires taking singular values into consideration.

-A {\it Fourier subspace} $\bfU\subset\C^n$ of dimension $r$ is any subspace that coincides with the range of a Fourier matrix $\bfPhi(n,\bfx)$ for some $\bfx$ of cardinality $r$.
-Let $\sin(\bfU,\bfW)$ be the $r\times r$ diagonal matrix whose diagonals contain the sine of principal angles between the subspaces $\bfU$ and $\bfW$.
-The {\it Fourier subspace estimation} problem is to find a Fourier subspace $\bfW$ that minimizes $\|\sin(\bfW,\bfU)\|_F$ given the corrupted data, $ \bfPhi(n,\bfx) \bfa+\bfz\in \C^n. $ This is also a structured approximation problem, and the main difficulty is the requirement that $\bfW$ is a Fourier subspace, a constraint that is not easy to exploit.

-We will treat both the matrix and subspace problems in a unified manner, and from the viewpoint of {\it spectral estimation}, which is a nonlinear inverse problem of estimating the amplitudes and frequencies of a nonharmonic sum from noisy time samples.
-In our prior work \cite{fannjiang2025optimality}, we proved that the {\it Gradient-MUSIC} algorithm solves the spectral estimation problem under natural conditions and is optimal in the number of samples and noise level, for arbitrary (hence deterministic or adversarial) noise.
+Although this computational approximation has received substantial interest from a wide audience, see \cite{cybenko1982moment,rosen1996total,chu2003structured,gillard2023hankel,musco2024sublinear}, we are not aware of an optimal algorithm for this problem.